 Wild child, disillusioned radical, impoverished artist, disciplinarian patriarch, environmentalist or elder statesman: which was the real William Wordsworth?

-2020 marks 250 years since the birth of the boy who grew up to be one of the world’s best-loved nature poets and a pivotal figure behind the creation of the National Trust and the global conservation movement.
+2020 marked 250 years since the birth of the boy who grew up to be one of the world’s best-loved nature poets and a pivotal figure behind the creation of the National Trust and the global conservation movement.
 2021 marks the birth of his sister, a talented writer in her own right and his muse and co-collaborator.

 As the birthplace and childhood home he shared with his parents, brothers and sister Dorothy, Wordsworth House and Garden has a year of special events planned.